jessicamann/mysite/content/about.md

 {{< image src="/images/about.jpeg" alt="headshot" position="center" style="border-radius: 8px; margin-bottom:50px;" >}}

-I write code and break builds often - and fix them, of course, I'm not a monster.
+I like writing code and building quality into them from the start.
+I'm an advocate for cross-role collaboration: I believe the right solution will come together when product and tech intersect.

-I believe software is people oriented, from inception of an idea through the continuous delivery of the product.
+I love traveling to experience different cultures and try different foods.
+Recently, I started bouldering, and currently working my way up from a v3.